airr-community/common-repo-wg/minutes.md

 /repertoire
 ```

-A “sample repertoire” with associated study metadata.
+The /repertoire endpoint returns a list of “sample repertoire objects” with associated study metadata.
+A sample repertoire object is the description (the metadata) of the biological sample, including the processing that is applied to that sample, that is sequenced and annotated to acquire a set of rearrangements from the sample's immune repertoire.

 ```
 /rearrangement
 ```

-A “rearrangement object” with associated annotations.
+The /rearrangement endpoint returns a list of “rearrangement objects” with associated annotations.
 A rearrangement object is associated with a sample repertoire by the repertoire’s unique id.
+A rearrangement object contains the annotation information for each sequence read, including the V, D, and J gene assignments, the Junction (CDR3 and conserved Amino Acids), as well as other relevant annotation information.

 3. The GDC API looks to be a good specification to build upon